 A Scatter Plot is a special kind of graph in Excel that helps us understand the relationship between two or more than two variables in Excel.
 Now, to show relationships between more than two variables, we use multiple series in Excel.
 In this case, if we don’t add labels to these series, any other person viewing the chart might find it difficult to understand.
 So, to make your chart or graph more readable or understandable, you can add multiple series labels in the Scatter Plot.

-5 Steps to Add Multiple Series Labels in Scatter Plot in Excel
+How to Add Multiple Series Labels in Scatter Plot in Excel: 5 Steps

 Adding Multiple Series Labels in a Scatter Plot includes some easy steps.
 In the following stages of this article, I will show you how to add Multiple Series Labels in a Scatter Plot in Excel with an easy example.